 HOW DOES IT TASTE?

-The Plain Parmesan Chicken is juicy with the right saltiness and hint of the curry powder and Parmesan cheese.
-Now, when this plain Parmesan Chicken is covered with the spicy sauce, it transform into Buffalo Wings.
-The Buffalo Wings is of mild spiciness.
+The Plain Parmesan Buffalo Wings is juicy with the right saltiness and hint of the curry powder and Parmesan cheese.
+Now, when this plain Parmesan Buffalo Wings is covered with the spicy sauce, it transform into Buffalo Wings.
+The Buffalo Buffalo Wings is of mild spiciness.
 It has this tanginess coming from the hot sauce.
-The buttery flavor enriches the overall flavor of the buffalo wings.
+The buttery flavor enriches the overall flavor of the Buffalo Wings.
 Dipping this into the sour cream gave this refreshing taste after the spike of spiciness.